mathworks/matlab-circleci-orb/README.md

 1. Specify the number of runners across which to split your tests by using the `parallelism` key.
 2. Specify the `select-by-name` parameter of the `run-tests` command using one of the options provided by the CircleCI CLI.
 For more information about the CLI, see [Use the CircleCI CLI to split tests](https://circleci.com/docs/use-the-circleci-cli-to-split-tests/).

 For example, suppose that your MATLAB test files exist in a folder named `tests`, located in the root of your repository, and its subfolders.
 In other words, suppose that the glob pattern `"tests/**/*.m"` represents all your test files.
-Split your tests by name and run them across four runners.
+Split the tests by name and run them across four runners.

 ```YAML
 version: 2.1